When to visit the vet?

 - Rhinitis and Sinusitis (Nasal and Sinus Inflammatory Conditions)

-Sneezing is another common symptom and can be accompanied by nosebleeds in severe cases.
+Sneezing is another common symptom and can be accompanied by Bleeding in severe cases.
 Some dogs also show Swelling in the area of the nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. cavities or around the eyes, which indicates a spread of the inflammatory conditions to the sinuses.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. cavities or around the eyes, indicating a spread of the Inflammatory conditions to the sinuses.

 In chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. or severe infections, systemic symptoms such as Fever, loss of appetite, or lethargy may occur, indicating a general impairment of the dog’s well-being.